FINRA, Bonds"> FINRA, Bonds">

 How can I reduce my estate taxes?

-Before you start worrying about saving estate taxes, you and your CFP® professional need to determine how much money you'll need to live on during retirement.
-Even if your estate already exceeds the $1,000,000.00 threshold, you probably will spend down some or much of its assets to see you through your retirement years.
+Before you start worrying about saving estate taxes, we need to determine how much money you’ll need to live on during retirement.
+Even if your estate already exceeds the exemption threshold, you probably will spend down some or much of its assets to see you through your retirement years.
 People need a comfortable financial cushion in light of increasing longevity, higher medical costs, and long term inflation.
-If estate taxes remain an issue after you've determined the minimum amount of resources you need for retirement, then you might consider
+(Legislation recently enacted now forces individuals to spend down most of their assets before receiving assistance for long term care.
+The earlier you consider Long Term Care Insurance, the cheaper it is and it may make the difference in whether you will leave an estate, or just debt) If estate taxes remain an issue after you’ve determined the minimum amount of resources you need for retirement, then you might consider

 What about the use of insurance in an estate plan?